 The Currambine Primary School Board is responsible for setting the long term future of our school and maintaining oversight of the implementation of the School Business Plan.
-Our School Board has five parent representatives, three staff representatives, two community representatives and the Principal.
+Our School Board has six parent representatives, four community representatives, three staff representatives, and the Principal.
 The Board meets on the Wednesday evening of Week Eight each term and also in Week Four of Term Four totalling five meetings per year.

 School Board Chair – Role Statement